-I used to think that I was a terrible, or at best, mediocre writer.
-I’ve written hundreds of songs, but sitting down and writing sentences was intimidating.
-About four years ago, my wife began to encourage me with my writing.
+I used to think that I was a terrible writer.
+I’ve written hundreds of songs, but I found prose intimidating.
+About four years ago, my wife began to encourage my creative writing.
 It started slowly, just a blog every once in a while, but I began to enjoy the writing process.

-In late 2010, I compiled several of my writings into a short book on Christianity in America.
-I enjoyed writing about religion, but frequently told myself and others that I would never attempt fiction (aside from one short story I wrote).
-Not because I dislike it, but because I love it and I felt I did not have the creativity or imagination to pull together a worthwhile contribution to the world of fictional tales.
+In late 2010, I compiled several short works into a booklet on Christianity in America.
+I enjoyed writing about religion, but frequently told myself and others that I would never attempt fiction.
+Not because I dislike fiction, but because I love it and I felt I did not have the creativity to pull together a worthwhile contribution to the world of fictional tales.

 I love being taken on adventures into fantasy worlds.
-For that reason, books such as The Chronicles of Narnia, The Time Quintet (Madeline L’Engle), Lord of the Rings, and the Harry Potter series rank amongst my favorite fictional works.
+For that reason, books such as The Chronicles of Narnia, The Time Quintet (Madeline L’Engle), Lord of the Rings, and the Harry Potter series are among my favorite fictional works.
 Also, the charming and imaginative movies of Hayao Miyazaki are quite inspirational to me.

 Christianity in color

 So, what does any of that have to do with Orthodoxy?
 I can’t help but answer: everything!

 When stepping into an Orthodox parish, beauty surrounds me.
 On every wall are colorful icons depicting heroes of the faith as well as deeply symbolic scenes from scripture.
 There is meaning in everything we do – from the position of one’s fingers on their hands to the way they stand during a service.
 The icons are not meant to be “photo real” images of our Savior and the saints, but rather metaphorical images that mix the spiritual and physical realms into one image (since that is the complexity of our human nature).